Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

     :lineno-match:
     :caption: Benchmarking results for the identity kernels

 Most notably, we can see that the performance of the transposition kernel is significantly lower for larger matrices, such as 512x512 and 2048x2048.
-Here we only achieved a bandwidth of 3.5 to 4 GiB/s, while most other configurations achieved a bandwidths greater than 100 GiB/s.
+Here we only achieved a bandwidth of 3.6 to 4 GiB/s, while all other configurations achieved bandwidths greater than 100 GiB/s.

 4.2.3 ReLU Primitive
 ===========================